sobolevn/sobole-zsh-theme/README.md

 # sobole

 Minimalistic `zsh` theme inspired by the old-fashioned hobbies.
+Works well on a light background.

 ## Showcase